Race condition: Computer security

 Many software race conditions have associated computer security implications.
 A race condition allows an attacker with access to a shared resource to cause other actors that utilize that resource to malfunction, resulting in effects including denial of service and privilege escalation.

-A specific kind of race condition involves checking for a predicate (e.g. for authentication), then acting on the predicate, while the state can change between the time of check and the time of use.
-When this kind of bug exists in security-sensitive code, a security vulnerability called a time-of-check-to-time-of-use (TOCTTOU) bug is created.
+A specific kind of race condition involves checking for a predicate (e.g. for authentication), then acting on the predicate, while the state can change between the time-of-check and the time-of-use.
+When this kind of bug exists in security-sensitive code, a security vulnerability called a time-of-check to time-of-use (TOCTTOU) bug is created.

 Race conditions are also intentionally used to create hardware random number generators and physically unclonable functions.
 PUFs can be created by designing circuit topologies with identical paths to a node and relying on manufacturing variations to randomly determine which paths will complete first.
 By measuring each manufactured circuit's specific set of race condition outcomes, a profile can be collected for each circuit and kept secret in order to later verify a circuit's identity.

 File systems

 Two or more programs may collide in their attempts to modify or access a file system, which can result in data corruption or privilege escalation.
 File locking provides a commonly used solution.
 A more cumbersome remedy involves organizing the system in such a way that one unique process (running a daemon or the like) has exclusive access to the file, and all other processes that need to access the data in that file do so only via interprocess communication with that one process.
 This requires synchronization at the process level.

 A different form of race condition exists in file systems where unrelated programs may affect each other by suddenly using up available resources such as disk space, memory space, or processor cycles.
 Software not carefully designed to anticipate and handle this race situation may then become unpredictable.
 Such a risk may be overlooked for a long time in a system that seems very reliable.
 But eventually enough data may accumulate or enough other software may be added to critically destabilize many parts of a system.
-An example of this occurred with the near loss of the Mars Rover "Spirit" not long after landing.
+An example of this occurred with the near loss of the Mars Rover "Spirit" not long after landing, which occurred due to deleted file entries causing the file system library to consume all available memory space.
 A solution is for software to request and reserve all the resources it will need before beginning a task; if this request fails then the task is postponed, avoiding the many points where failure could have occurred.
 Alternatively, each of those points can be equipped with error handling, or the success of the entire task can be verified afterwards, before continuing.
 A more common approach is to simply verify that enough system resources are available before starting a task; however, this may not be adequate because in complex systems the actions of other running programs can be unpredictable.